Genital modification and mutilation: Gender-affirming surgery

+Nontherapeutic

+The following types of unvoluntary genital cutting or surgery are sometimes performed on children for nontherapeutic (medically unnecessary) reasons: clitoral reduction surgeries on children with CAH, hypospadias surgeries, removal of internal gonads and penile circumcision.
+In some societies, other types of endosex girl genital cutting happen.

+They can be done for psychosocial, cultural, subjective-aesthetic, or prophylactic perceived benefits, as judged by doctors or parents.

+Penile subincision, or splitting of the underside of the penis, is widespread in the traditional cultures of Indigenous Australian children.
+This procedure has been adapted for adults in Western body modification culture, the modern primitives.
+Meatotomy is a form that involves splitting of the glans penis alone, while bisection is a more extreme form that splits the penis entirely in half.

+Opposition

+Intersex

 Intersex children and children with ambiguous genitalia may be subjected to surgeries to "normalize" the appearance of their genitalia.

 These surgeries are usually performed for cosmetic benefit rather than for therapeutic reasons.
 Most surgeries involving children with ambiguous genitalia are sexually damaging and may render them infertile.
 For example, in cases involving male children with micropenis, doctors may recommend the child be reassigned as female.
 The Intersex Society of North America objects to elective surgeries performed on people without their informed consent on grounds that such surgeries subject patients to unnecessary harm and risk.

-In some cases, a child's gender may be reassigned due to genital injury.
-There have been at least seven cases of unambiguously male infants being reassigned as female due to circumcision damaging their penises beyond repair, including David Reimer (born Bruce Reimer, later Brenda Reimer), who was the subject of John Money's John/Joan case.
+As sexual violence

+Genital mutilation is common in some situations of war or armed conflict, with perpetrators using violence against the genitals of men, women, and non-binary people.
+These different forms of sexual violence can terrorize targeted individuals and communities, prevent individuals from reproducing, and cause tremendous pain and psychological anguish for victims.
+Many wars, religious conquests, and genocides have involved forced circumcision.
+A related practice is killing people based on their circumcision status, notably in the Bangladesh genocide and recently in the 2025 India-Pakistan Crisis.

 As treatment

 If the genitals become diseased, as in the case of cancer, sometimes the diseased areas are surgically removed.
 Females may undergo vaginectomy or vulvectomy (to the vagina and vulva, respectively), while males may undergo penectomy or orchiectomy (removal of the penis and testicles, respectively).
-Reconstructive surgery may be performed to restore what was lost, often with techniques similar to those used in sex reassignment surgery.
+Reconstructive surgery may be performed to restore what was lost, often with techniques similar to those used in gender-affirming surgery.

 During childbirth, an episiotomy (cutting part of the tissue between the vagina and the anus) is sometimes performed to increase the amount of space through which the baby may emerge.
-Advocates of natural childbirth and unassisted birth state that this intervention is often performed without medical necessity, with significant damage to the female giving birth.

 Hymenotomy is the surgical perforation of an imperforate hymen.
 It may be performed to allow menstruation to occur.
-An adult individual may opt for increasing the size of her hymenal opening, or removal of the hymen altogether, to facilitate sexual penetration of her vagina.
+An adult individual may opt for increasing the size of their hymenal opening, or removal of the hymen altogether, to facilitate sexual penetration of their vagina.

-The world's first penis reduction surgery was performed in 2015, on a 17-year-old boy who had an American football-shaped penis as a result of recurrent priapism.